How to Build a Hamburger Menu in React

 of the NavLinks classname

-3. Scan the page to identify any hamburger icon you like
+3. Browse the search results to find a hamburger icon you like.

-4. Click on an icon to copy its name to your clipboard
+4. Click on the icon to copy its name to your clipboard.

-5. Go to your MobileNavigation component and import the icon using the syntax below:
+5. Open your MobileNavigation component and import the icon using the following syntax:

 //MobileNavigation.js